People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

-Getting yourself motivated and inspired all day and all year round is a real challenge.
-A lot of people say that they fail to follow through their plan and take consistent action on their goals because they don’t have the motivation.
+Getting yourself motivated and inspired every day and all year round is a real challenge.
+A lot of people say that they fail to stick to their plan and take consistent action on their goals because they don’t have the motivation.

-While it is true that motivation is one important factor that determines what you do and why you do, do not allow it becomes an excuse for why you can’t.
+While it is true that motivation is one important factor that determines what you do and why you do, do not allow it to become an excuse for why you can’t.

 Instead, choose to do something about your motivation.
 Choose to manage your mood, your state, your energy, and your motivational level.

 And this is exactly what this article is all about.
-I have listed down 52 motivation tips to help you go through tough moments in your daily life.
+I have listed 52 motivation tips to help you pump yourself up, stay on track, and keep your momentum going.

 These motivation tips are not ranked in any order.
-More importantly, they are easy to implement and you can apply them to your life right away.
-Check them out.
+Most importantly, they are easy to implement and you can apply them to your life right away.
+Check them out…

 1. Be ultra-specific with your outcomes